garelp/ubuntu-ssh/README.md

-# Ubuntu container for debug purpose.
+# Ubuntu container for debug purpose on Azure.

+## Azure requirements:
-SSHd is installed and active on port 2222
+- SSHd is installed and active on port 2222

-Some tools are already installed:
+- The root password is: Docker!

+## In addition, some usefull tools to make an easy debug:

+### Tools available:

 * ping
 * tracepath
 * ip